green-party-dublin-central/nh-web/site/content/post/griffith-avenue-junction.md

 description: >-
   Constituents have raised concerns to me about the delays on Griffith Avenue at the junction of Griffith Avenue and Drumcondra Road Upper.
-Concerns were also raised about overtaking to reach the filter lane.
+Concerns were also raised about overtaking to reach the filter lanes.

-  I've been in touch with Dublin City Council traffic department about this and it's response is below.
+  I've been in touch with Dublin City Council's Traffic Department about this issue and it's response is below.
 image: img/griffith-avenue-junction.jpg
 ---
 Dublin City Council response: